Soyuz (spacecraft)

 Soyuz (Союз) is a series of spacecraft which has been in service since the 1960s, having made more than 140 flights.
 It was designed for the Soviet space program by the Korolev Design Bureau (now Energia).
 The Soyuz succeeded the Voskhod spacecraft and was originally built as part of the Soviet crewed lunar programs.
-It is launched on a Soyuz rocket from the Baikonur Cosmodrome in Kazakhstan.
-Between the 2011 retirement of the Space Shuttle and the 2020 demo flight of SpaceX Crew Dragon, the Soyuz served as the only means to ferry crew to or from the International Space Station, for which it remains heavily used.
-Although China did launch crewed Shenzhou flights during this time, none of them docked with the ISS.
+It is launched atop the similarly named Soyuz rocket from the Baikonur Cosmodrome in Kazakhstan.

+Following the Soviet Union's dissolution, Roscosmos, the Russian space agency, continued to develop and utilize the Soyuz.
+Between the Space Shuttle's 2011 retirement and the SpaceX Crew Dragon's 2020 debut, Soyuz was the sole means of crewed transportation to and from the International Space Station, a role it continues to fulfill.
+The Soyuz design has also influenced other spacecraft, including China's Shenzhou and Russia's Progress cargo vehicle.

+The Soyuz is a single-use spacecraft composed of three main sections.
+The descent module is where cosmonauts are seated for launch and reentry.
+The orbital module provides additional living space and storage during orbit but is jettisoned before reentry.
+The service module, responsible for propulsion and power, is also discarded prior to reentry.
+For added safety and aerodynamics, the spacecraft is encased within a fairing with a launch escape system during liftoff.

 History

-The first Soyuz flight was uncrewed and started on 28 November 1966.
-The first Soyuz mission with a crew, Soyuz 1, launched on 23 April 1967 but ended with a crash due to a parachute failure, killing cosmonaut Vladimir Komarov.
-The following flight was uncrewed.
-Soyuz 3, launched on 26 October 1968, became the program's first successful crewed mission.
-The only other flight to suffer a fatal accident, Soyuz 11, killed its crew of three when the cabin depressurized just before reentry.
-These are the only humans to date who are known to have died above the Kármán line.
-Despite these early incidents, Soyuz is widely considered the world's safest, most cost-effective human spaceflight vehicle, established by its unparalleled length of operational history.
-Soyuz spacecraft were used to carry cosmonauts to and from Salyut and later Mir Soviet space stations, and are now used for transport to and from the International Space Station (ISS).
-At least one Soyuz spacecraft is docked to ISS at all times for use as an escape craft in the event of an emergency.
-The spacecraft is intended to be replaced by the six-person Orel spacecraft.
+The first Soyuz mission, Kosmos 133, launched unmanned on 28 November 1966.
+The first crewed Soyuz mission, Soyuz 1, launched on 23 April 1967 but ended tragically on 24 April 1967 when the parachute failed to deploy on reentry, killing cosmonaut Vladimir Komarov.
+The following flight, Soyuz 2 was uncrewed.
+Soyuz 3 launched on 26 October 1968 and became the program's first successful crewed mission.
+The program suffered another fatal setback during Soyuz 11, where cabin depressurization during reentry killed the entire crew.
+These are the only humans to date who are known to have died above the Kármán line, the conventional definition of the edge of space.

+Despite these early tragedies, Soyuz has earned a reputation as one of the safest and most cost-effective human spaceflight vehicles, a legacy built upon its unparalleled operational history.
+The spacecraft has served as the primary mode of transport for cosmonauts to and from the Salyut space stations, the Mir space station, and International Space Station (ISS).

 Design

-A Soyuz spacecraft consists of three parts (from front to back):
+Soyuz spacecraft are composed of three primary sections (from top to bottom, when standing on the launch pad):